Unam3dd/unam3dd.github.io/blog/source/_posts/snowcrash-level00.md

 First of all, we need to download the SnowCrash ISO and create a virtual machine with VirtualBox or any other virtualization tool such as VMWare.
 You can also use a Vagrant file to build your virtual machine.

-To find our machine on our network, you can see your netmask with commands such as `ipconfig` or `ip a`.
+To find our machine on our network, you can see your netmask with commands such as `ifconfig` or `ip a`.

 I'm running the following command just above and it shows something like that: